 Stanford CoreNLP:

-This Java-based toolkit offers enterprise-grade lemmatization for academic and business applications, supporting various languages.
+This Java-based toolkit provides enterprise-grade lemmatization for academic and business applications across various languages.

 Gensim: